GiovanniBillo/Cloud_basic_project/Report Cloud Computing.md

 Only the master machine is connected to the internet: the others communicate with the master though an internal network, and only through it they are able e.g download packages from the internet.

-The specs for the host machine are as follows:
+The specs for the host machine are as follows.
 **Hardware**
 - CPU: 13th Gen Intel(R) Core(TM) i3-1315U
 - RAM: 8 GB